 Chrissy Breit (she/her) is excited to serve as WP+D’s Professional Development co-chair and to continue the tradition of providing sacred space for women to share knowledge, exchange ideas, and learn from one another.
-Throughout her time in Chicago, she has had the privilege of participating in the planning and development sphere from numerous angles.
-Chrissy has been an Urban Sociology graduate student, a volunteer community organizer working on affordable housing campaigns, a member of her ward’s zoning advisory committee, and a project manager for a transportation-focused public affairs and community engagement consulting firm.
+Throughout her time in Chicago, she has participated in the planning and development sphere from numerous angles -- as an Urban Sociology graduate student, volunteer community organizer working on affordable housing campaigns, member of her ward’s zoning advisory committee, and project manager at Metro Strategies, a transportation-focused public affairs and community engagement consulting firm.
 She is passionate about building community power and advancing equitable development without displacement.

 Sasha De La Cruz - Professional Development

 As WP+D’s Professional Development Co-Chair, Sasha hopes to create connections that foster community and an exchange of ideas for women in all phases of their careers.
 While in graduate school at the College of Urban Planning and Policy at UIC, Sasha organized all of the professional development events for the Graduate Students leading up to and including Internship Connection, an all day event connecting over 20+ employers to 50+ participating students through a series of short interviews.